-The University requires that all new students obtain a student ID card.
-The cards serve as student identification for a variety of on-campus services, access to the building during business hours, and the University Library.
-To obtain a student identification card, please contact Academic Advising: studentservices@usuniversity.edu and an academic advisor will provide link to the Student ID Request Form.
+Student Photo Identification Cards (ID) serve as a way to verify student's identity when attending on or off campus activities.
+To obtain a student identification card, please complete the Student ID Request Form.
 Students will need to include Full Legal Name, mailing address and a passport style photo.
 Students who lose their ID card may be required to obtain a replacement and pay the replacement fee.
 Please refer to the Tuition and Fee (p.
 47) section of this catalog.